NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/PBE/demands.rst

 The drop-down list in this area identifies how the demands are calculated:

 :from Workflow:
     Select this option if the PBE app is used to perform the entire performance assessment workflow, that is, the structural response estimation is also set up an performed by this application.
 In this case, make sure the workflow you set up provides all of the demand types required by the performance assessment.
-The demand file will be automatically created in the appropriate format by the backend engine and passed on to Pelicun in the backgroun.
+The demand file will be automatically created in the appropriate format by the backend engine and passed on to Pelicun in the background.

 :from File:
     Select this option if the PBE app is only used for the performance assessment step, that is, the structural response estimation is performed outside of the application.
 In this case, you will need to perform the demand calculations and provide demand data in the standard CSV format used by SimCenter applications, including Pelicun.
-See the Pelicun user manual for more information on the corresponding data format.
+See the |PelicunDocs| for more information on the corresponding data format.

     When this option is selected, use the **Choose** button to select a file on your computer that contains the demand data.